dfdwebsites/React-Eshop/README.md

     create backend route for the query if search create protected and admin components that render children if meet condition create admin navbar

+## 25. Admin Dashboard

+    create admin dashboard
+    create backend route and midleware to check if user is admin to get the data install raect-google-charts to show graphs on dashboard of sales create backend to get the data for the charts